Mitt Romney has kicked off his 2012 run for President by recycling a 2004 Kerry/Edwards slogan.

 I know that there was some speculation that I might come here today to announce that I would be getting out of the race.
 But I want to make sure you understand.
 Am I quitting?
 Well, let’s get that settled right now.
 No, I’m not.
 (Cheers, applause.)

 And the reason is simple — because I go back to that which helped crystallize in me a conservative viewpoint as a teenager when it wasn’t easy or popular to be a Republican or a conservative in my hometown, because I do believe that America is about making choices, not simply echoing that of others.
 Let others join the “Me, too” crowd.

 But I didn’t get where I am today and I didn’t fight the battles in a state that, when I became its governor, was 90 percent Democrat, by simply echoing the voices of others.
 I did it by staking out a choice, stating that choice, making that choice and fighting for that choice, to believe that some things were right, some things were wrong, and it’s better to be right and even to not win than it is to be wrong and to be a part of the crowd.
 (Cheers, applause.)

-> Later that same day, Huckabee won another primary (Kansas) with 60% of the vote, and came very close to winning the caucuses in Washington state, where the race was prematurely called for McCain Saturday after only 87 percent of the vote had been counted!
+Later that same day, Huckabee won another state (Kansas) by more than 34 points, and came very close to winning the caucuses in Washington state, where the race was prematurely called for McCain Saturday after only 87 percent of the vote had been counted!
 (Very fishy, and in a state that has a history of fishy elections!)

-> McCain was getting panicked… he was running out of public financing money, and if Huckabee won too many of the remaining primaries, McCain would not have reached 1191 pledged delegates to clinch the nomination… that would have resulted in a brokered convention, and McCain may not have emerged the nominee from that convention, especially if Huckabee had all of the momentum.
+McCain was getting panicked… he was running out of public financing money, and if Huckabee won too many of the remaining primaries, McCain would not have reached 1191 pledged delegates to clinch the nomination… that would have resulted in a brokered convention, and McCain may not have emerged the nominee from that convention, especially if Huckabee had all of the momentum.